tarsusi/tv-shows/README.md

 # tv-shows

-Tv shows application written by React v16
+Tv-shows application is written using React library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).